AcademyOfInteractiveEntertainment/aieBootstrap/README.md

 # aieBootstrap

+*NOTE: This project is no longer being actively maintained*

 The base project code used for the Advanced Diploma of Professional Game Development to aid in graphical real-time applications.

 Bootstrap is a static library that can be linked against to implement real-time graphical applications with OpenGL as the base API.